4. Online modules

-Course materials are provided via email, the online modules and our online learning management system (Blackboard).
-As is the case with most courses, materials are available via the modules accessible via the homepage, you will find all you need for your courses: the individual units and their materials--including tasks, the compulsory reading, the discussion boards to exchange opinions with your fellow students and so on.
-For In House classes most materials will be send via email.
+Course materials are provided via our Learning managment platform.
+Some lecturers will provide additional material also via email, especially for the in-house workshops.
+As is the case with most courses, materials are available via the modules accessible via the homepage, you will find all you need for your courses: the individual units and their materials--including tasks, the compulsory reading, films to watch online, the discussion boards to exchange opinions with your fellow students and so on.

 We expect all participants to complete the entire program.

 Could you give me some more precisie information about the learning management System?
 Are we going to be able to watch the movies online?

 Yes, you will be able to watch the movies online (videostreamed).